ldb/opentelemetry-benchmark/README.md

 make compile
 ```

-This will compile two binaries in the `./bin` directory:
+This will compile three binaries in the `./bin` directory:
 - `benchd`, which is the actual benchmarking daemon running in Google Cloud and is crosscompiled for linux/amd64
 - `benchctl`, a command line tool to control one or more `benchd` instances at once
+- `promdl`, a small tool that downloads the values of some predefined queries from the monitoring instance and saves the results as CSV files

 ### Provisioning